 OSHA Requirements That MAY Apply to Your Workplace

-In Step 2 of the OSHA Compliance Assistant Quick Start Guide, they list requirements that MAY apply at your general industry workplace.
+In Step 2 of the OSHA Compliance Assistant Quick Start Guide, OSHA lists requirements that MAY apply at your general industry workplace.

 - Machine guarding